trason-trail-races/oer/raceinfo.md

 ### Start Locations

 All races start at the <a target="_blank" href="http://goo.gl/63kN9b">Foresthill Elementary School</a>.
-From the 80 take Auburn/Foresthill exit, continue East on the Auburn Ravine Road for 17 miles.
-Start will be on right.
+From the I-80 take the Auburn/Foresthill exit, continue East on the Auburn Ravine Road/Foresthill Road for 17 miles.
+The start at the Foresthill Elementary School will be on the right.

 <hr>

 ### Shuttle to Start

 Shuttle Buses will be available from the <a href="http://goo.gl/k9Kqrq" target="_blank">American Canyon Park Overlook</a> (Auburn Dam Overlook) in Auburn to the start at Foresthill Elementary School.
 Time to be determined.
-From the 80 take the Maple Street exit in Auburn, continue to follow Auburn Folsom Rd, turn left on Sacramento St, left on Pacific Ave, right to stay on Pacific Ave, Overlook Dam Overlook is on left.
+From the I-80 take the Maple Street exit in Auburn, follow the Auburn Folsom Road, turn left on Sacramento Street, left on Pacific Avenue, right to stay on Pacific Avenue, the Auburn Dam Overlook is on the left.

 <hr>